agoncal/agoncal-training-javaee6-advanced/before/09-Events/README.md

 ## Check

 * Check the `RandomService` class
+* Check the `RandomServiceTest` class.
+It's just a normal JUnit test, not Arquillian
 * Check the `view.xhtml` page

 # DOJO - Add buying capabilities to Books